BearTS/Mai/README.md

 - Spice up chat environment with the use of roleplay/action commands such as pat, hug, slap, and more! </font> <br />
 -  Search through the internet for information resources through various functions such as anime information lookup (series, characters, and even seiyuus!), games (via steam), or even time on some cities. </font> <br />
 -  Ease the work of moderators by managing the server through various single commands. </font> <br />
--  Provide Airing Information automagically, implement user experience system, as well as server-based economy system. </font> <br />
+-  Provide Airing Information automagically, implement user experience system, as well as economy system. </font> <br />
 -  Acquire totally random fun facts from various sources Mai has access to. </font> <br />